Dileep-royal/MySQL/readme.md

 INSERT IGNORE and INSERT ON DUPLICATE KEY UPDATE statement avoids error in case of following Scenarios :
 1. When we will try to insert a duplicate key where the column of a table has a PRIMARY or UNIQUE KEY constraint.
 2. When we will try to add a NULL value where the column of a table has a NOT NULL constraint.
 3. When we will try to insert a record to a partitioned table where the entered values do not match the format of listed partitions.

+They are Explained below:

 1. **INSERT ON DUPLICATE KEY UPDATE**

 This Statement update the specified column values,when duplicate key occurs.

    **SYNTAX**